microsoft/libHttpClient/README.md

 ## Welcome!

-libHttpClient is still under construction and is not ready to use.
-You can review the goals below to see what shape the project will have in its final form.
+libHttpClient provides a platform abstraction layer for HTTP and WebSocket, and is designed for use by the Microsoft Xbox Live Service API (XSAPI) [https://github.com/Microsoft/xbox-live-api].
 If you want to contribute to the project, please talk to us to avoid overlap.

 ## Goals